mperezjigato/chomputationalchemistry/README.md

  - *Solvated molecules as models for the study of hydrated proteins*:
    Water solution of peptidic molecules and oligomers are key systems in order to understand the mechanics of calculations for proteins.
 In fact, the hydrated **alanine dipeptide** has been denominated (PG Bolhuis) "The Hydrogen atom of molecular simulation".

+ - *MD calculations of AuCd solid solution models*:
+   The starting point would be the generation of atomistic geometries for those models, incluing:
+   1. ATAT cluster expansion calculations,
+   2. The solid solution geometry builder within the HTCMS software PYIRON